codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 {% endraw %}
 {% endhighlight %}

 We use the `cfstep-helm` image to deploy a chart.
 There are 3 environment variables that are required.
-The `CHART_REF` points to the chart inside the git repository.
+The `CHART_REF` points to the [chart inside the git repository](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm/charts/python).
 The `RELEASE_NAME` defines the name of the deployment that will be created in the cluster.
 And finally, the `KUBE_CONTEXT` defines which cluster will be used.
-The name is the same as defined in Codefresh Integrations.
+The name is the same as defined in [Codefresh Integrations](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).

 For the full list of variables and modes see the section [using Helm in Codefresh pipelines]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/)

+>Notice that we use Helm 3.x in the example above.
+If you still use Helm 2.x then select another tag of the `codefresh/cfstep-helm` image that matches your Tiller version.
+For example if you have installed Tiller 2.9.1 then you need to use the codefresh/cfstep-helm:2.9.1' image instead.

 This step will deploy the Helm chart using the default values as found in `values.yaml` inside the chart folder.
 It would make sense to override the defaults using some parameters in the build.
 For example instead of tagging your docker image with the branch name (which is always the same for each build), you could tag it with the hash of the source revision which is one of the [offered variables]({{site.baseurl}}/docs/codefresh-yaml/variables/).